RebinW/active-directory-domain-services/02-dns-configuration/06-conditional-forwarders.md

 A conditional forwarder can then be configured so that queries for the domain partner.local are forwarded to the DNS server responsible for that domain:
 ![example](screenshots/conditionalforwarder.png)

+#### Stub Zones:
+Stub zones provide an alternative for resolving names in external DNS namespaces.
+A stub zone contains a limited subset of DNS records from another zone that allows DNS server to identify the authoritative DNS server for that domain.

+Stub zones contain the following records:
+- SOA record
+- NS record
+- A record (glue records)

+Instead of manually defining the DNS server as in conditional forwarders, stub zones automatically learn which DNS server are authoritative for the other domain.
+This ensures that the DNS server can dynamically learn and maintain correct information of the authoritative DNS infrastructure for that zone.

 ## Verification
 Because the my environment only contains a single domain, conditional forwarders and stub zones were not configured.
 In a multi-domain environment, verification would involve testing name resolution between domains.